ai4ce/NYC-Event-VPR/README.md

 To fill this data gap, our paper introduces the NYC-Event-VPR dataset to the robotics and computer vision communities, featuring the Prophesee IMX636 HD event sensor (1280x720 resolution), combined with RGB camera and GPS module.
 It encompasses over 13 hours of geotagged event data, spanning 260+ kilometers across New York City, covering diverse lighting and weather conditions, day/night scenarios, and multiple visits to various locations.

-Furthermore, our paper employs the VPR-Bench framework to conduct generalization performance assessments, promoting innovation in event-based VPR and its integration into robotics applications.
+Furthermore, our paper employs three frameworks to conduct generalization performance assessments, promoting innovation in event-based VPR and its integration into robotics applications.

 ## Links
 Dataset repository: https://huggingface.co/datasets/ai4ce/NYC-Event-VPR